 - Continuous Delivery (CD): continuously releases new versions of software safely and quickly

 Enabling CI/CD: Automation in the Continuous Integration and Continuous Delivery pipeline ensures that appropriate software builds, data, tests and code changes are delivered to appropriate target environments.
 DevOps teams can therefore perform frequent code changes, stage the builds for testing and ultimately push frequent software changes to the market.

 To build a project, JAM uses a combination of tools, for example, Octopus Deploy and TeamCity.
 Between the build stage and deployment stage, the tools will test the build to check that it is successful, then it would go ahead with the deployment.
 Blue-green deployments can be used here to ensure that there is no downtime experienced by the end-user.
 With one server, a temporary environment can be swapped from active to passive.
 With two servers, our dev would take one out of the load balancer and deploy to it, warming it up and then putting it back into the pool before doing the same with the second server.

 JAM uses many automation tools to ensure that the projects we undertake for our clients run smoothly, and that we are able to ensure fast and efficient customer service.

 Hopefully, this has been an insight into some of the DevOps processes JAM use to implement projects and has inspired you to try out some automation tools for yourself.
-If you have any questions or would like any advice, feel free to get in touch.
+If you have any questions or would like any advice, feel free to have a look at our DevOps service page here, or get in touch.